ottotsuma/software-engineer-website/src/components/Monad/notes.md

 The Jem of Kukulkan - the Mayan Serpents Jem has the ability to control all elements.
 Like fire, wind, and ice, though the Serpent only has the wind jem.
 ### Materials
 ### Quest Items
+### Cash shop
+Aesthetic house Items
+Costumes
+Flashy items like a firework
+Festival items

+### Time save items - should not be sold in shop
+EXP boost for changing class/race to catch back up to where you were?, Or jump right back.

 ## Speeches: